cjp-engr/cj-flutter-todo-app-w-firebase/README.md

-# todo app with firebase
+# Todo application with Firebase

 This application can be used to increase productivity, remember important things to do and can help manage and prioritize tasks effectively.